DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-17-copy-content-from-another-course.md

 ---
 title: Copy content from another course
-description: Design for copying form values from one course to another
+description: Design for copying form values from one course to another.
+date: 2018-08-17
 ---
 ## We tried templates